jackfranklin/react-ast-viewer/README.md

 ## TODO

-- Pull out the rendering of nodes and passing path into mixin(s)
+- Pull out the rendering of arrays of items into mixin
 - headings that do not expand should not be clickable (BreakStatement)
 - add ability to "zoom in" on a section of the code (will require the ability to find some of the AST given the path of the component)
 - test with more complex code examples